 Now, before I get to this list, let’s qualify a few things:

-- Modern cards are considered to be cards that are not "vintage" cards, and depending on what circles you vibe in, vintage cards typically mark their way backward from sometime in the '70s.
-In contrast, modern cards would be considered everything else until now.
+- Modern cards are considered to be cards that are not "vintage,” and vintage cards are typically denoted as any card produced before 1980.
+Conversely, modern cards would be considered everything else until now.